VaibhavB12/For_Interview/CI-CD.md

 By following these steps, you successfully set up and deploy an application using CodeDeploy on an EC2 instance.

 *Overview of AWS CodePipeIine*
-Here are the key points from the video in simple words:
 1. **Code Pipeline Overview**:
    Code Pipeline automates the software release process by connecting CodeCommit, CodeBuild, and CodeDeploy.
 2. **Manual Process Issue**: